innovara/dokidoo/README.md

 `./utils/fix-permissions.sh`

-5. Bring the containers up remaining attached.
+5. Bring the containers up, remaining attached first.

 `docker compose up`

 postgres will initialize the db server and add Odoo's user.
 A new folder named `./db-data` will be created on the host for persisting data.
-If you wanted, or needed, to initialize the db again, you have to delete this folder which of course deletes all the data on the db server. postgres image will not initilize the db server a second time and will simply use whatever is in there.
+If you wanted, or needed, to initialize the db again, you have to delete this folder which of course deletes all the data on the db server.
+PostgreSQL's image will not initilize the db server a second time and it will simply use whatever is in there.

-6. Go to `0.0.0.0:8069` on a browser and set up your admin password, create your Odoo db, install modules and so on.
+6. Go to `0.0.0.0:8069` on a browser, set up your admin password, create your Odoo db, install modules and so on.
 The URL will of course vary if you are using a headless server, a reverse proxy like nginx, etc. Also don't forget about your firewall if you are running this on another machine.

-7. Once you've passed the initial stages of the setup, you can stop docker compose with Ctrl+c and bring it back again detached.
+7. Once you've passed the initial stages of the setup, you can stop docker compose with Ctrl+c and bring it up again, detached this time.

 `docker compose up -d`

 ## Modifications

-Obviously there are more chances of things not working as expected or not working at all if you make changes, but if you want to adapt **dokidoo**, the starting point is `docker-compose.yml`.
+There are obviously more chances of things not working as expected, or not working at all, if you make changes.
+However, if you want to adapt **dokidoo**, the starting point is `docker-compose.yml`.
 Currently `./Dockerfile` points to `./docker/Dockerfile`.
 There are other Docker build files under `./docker` which are not used, but you should take a look at them.
-Particularly `./docker/requirements.Dockerfile` which doesn't use pre-compiled packages for the python3 modules and it builds them with pip using Odoo's `requirements.txt` file.
+Particularly `./docker/requirements.Dockerfile` which doesn't use pre-compiled packages for the python3 modules and it builds them with pip, using Odoo's `requirements.txt` file.
 Also `bookworm.Dockerfile` might be of interest if you prefer Debian.
 You can edit `docker-compose.yml` to point to these files or leave it as it is and change the symbolic link to the build file that you want to try.

 ## Future plans